g-etorri/articles/jncie-self-study/l2vpn-services-evpn-and-evpnl3/19-evpn-l2-and-l3-and-cgnat.md

 5  10.200.0.23  0%      18  8.8ms   34.3  7.8   256.9  55
 6  200.1.0.1    0%      18  13.1ms  17.6  8     65.9   12.6
 ```
-Perfectly trough EVPN only!!!
+Perfectly routed exclusively through EVPN!

-If we want to optimize the routing, we can export the MAC-IP routes into VRF also.
-Follow my tought here, R1 and R2 have connectivity with CE12-1, both of them haves the 10.16.12.0/24 configured into IRB interface and exporting this prefix to R3:
+If we want to optimize routing further, we can leak the MAC/IP routes directly into the VRF.
+Follow my logic here: both R1 and R2 have L2 connectivity with CE12-1.
+Both of them have the 10.16.12.0/24 subnet configured on their IRB interfaces, and both are exporting this /24 prefix up to R3:
 ```
 root@R3> show route 10.16.12.0/24